 The mission of the West Virginia Association of Museums is to serve, educate, advocate for, and enhance communications within the museum community.
 WVAM carries out this mission by listening to its members and serving their interests and by keeping the members abreast of current standards and activities on a national scale.

-The West Virginia Association of Museums was founded when the Southeastern Museums Conference (SEMC) met in Charleston, West Virginia, in 1990.
+The West Virginia Association of Museums was incorporated in 1989 and officially founded when the Southeastern Museums Conference (SEMC) met in Charleston, West Virginia, in 1990.
 At that time, the local planning committee decided to create a state association that would benefit the institutions, professionals, volunteers, and others interested in the museums of the Mountain State.
 They voted to adopt a constitution and bylaws and form the West Virginia Association of Museums (WVAM).

 The WVAM Board of Directors is comprised of a president, vice-president, secretary, treasurer, immediate past president, and six directors-at-large.
 The Board meets bimonthly to conduct the affairs of WVAM.